pagkly/Zed/Investopedia3/What Is a Supplemental Executive Retirement Plan (SERP).md

 When a cash-value life insurance policy is used to fund the benefits, the company benefits from tax-deferred accumulation inside the policy.
 In most cases, the policy can be structured in a way that allows the company to recover its costs.

 For executives, the plan can be tailored to meet specific needs.
 The benefits accrue to the executive without any current tax consequences.
-When funded with a cash-value life insurance policy, [death benefits](https://www.investopedia.com/terms/d/deathbenefit.asp) are available to provide a continued supplemental payment or a lump-sum payment to the family in the event of the executive's premature death.
+When funded with a cash-value life insurance policy, [[death benefits]](https://www.investopedia.com/terms/d/deathbenefit.asp) are available to provide a continued supplemental payment or a lump-sum payment to the family in the event of the executive's premature death.

 ## Disadvantages of a SERP

-When funding a SERP, the company does not receive an immediate [tax deduction](https://www.investopedia.com/terms/t/tax-deduction.asp).
+When funding a SERP, the company does not receive an immediate [[tax deduction]](https://www.investopedia.com/terms/t/tax-deduction.asp).
 The funds that accumulate for a SERP inside a life insurance policy are not protected from creditor claims against the company in case of the company's insolvency.

 ## Example of a SERP